dipespandey/dipespandey.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: In my free time, I like to fiddle around with a few projects of my own.
 Over the years, I have managed to make a few friends who are interested in problem solving just like me.
-As a result, we have created a few projects, some of which already have some customers, while most of them are deployed and ready for users to try out.
-So, please feel free to comment below if you face any issues running them.
+As a result, we have created a few projects, some of which a few customers, while others are work in progress.
+In recent times, I have been getting more interested in open source projects and contributing to them. <br><br>Please feel free to comment below if you face any issues while trying them out.

 nav: true
 nav_order: 2
-display_categories: [work, fun]
+display_categories: [sideproject, opensource]
 horizontal: false
 ---